timbeaudet/knowledge_base/processes/update_to_64bit_builds.md

 3. Probably need to copy/update the `initialize_externals` scripts (.sh and .bat) from TrophyBrawlers.
 4. Modify `post_build.sh` to copy macos executable to project_name_macos_config (rather than project_name_config)
 5. Before TurtleBrains Logger is created (making a console window) copy this code to the VERY start of main:
-6. Remove `build_version_xyz` from the `build/abs_build_configuration` file.
-7. Add a `build/version.txt` file if one doesn't exist, set the contents to X.Y.Z of the current project version.
 ```
 int main(const int argumentCount, const char* argumentValues[])
 {